AdamRTomkins/libSpineML/README.md

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+In Progress

 ## Tests

+This project uses the pytest framework, you can run tests using <code>python setup.py test</code>

-Testing is achieved using the <code> py.test </code> command.
-Further Continuous integration testing is achieved using Travis CI.
+Further testing is achieved using the <code> py.test </code> command.
+Continuous integration testing is achieved using Travis CI.

+For code coverage, [pytest-cov](https://pypi.python.org/pypi/pytest-cov) is required which can be installed easily with pip using <code>pip install pytest-cov</code>.
+With this the code coverage can be tested using the command <code> py.test --cov . </code>.

 ## Contributors